-Jewelry: Boys may not wear earrings.

-Body piercing: Not allowed (pre-k-6), jewelry may not be worn in pierced areas while at school (7-12).

-Hair: Must be out of the eyes, off the collar, and not below the bottom of the ear; hair color limited to a natural color (highlights OK; no distinct blotches or steaks of differing hair color), trendy styles (like mullets, mohawks, shaved designs) not allowed, no ponytails, no facial hair (must be clean shaven), no sideburns (pre-k-6), sideburns may not extend below the bottom of the ear (7-12).

-Tattoos: Not allowed
+mooonanooao Jewelry: Gentlemen may not wear earrings.
+Body piercing: Not allowed (pre-k-6), jewelry (7-12) may not be worn in pierced areas while at school.
+Hair: Must be out of the eyes, off the collar, and not below the bottom of the ear; hair color limited to a natural color (highlights OK; no distinct blotches or streaks of differing hair color), trendy styles (like mullets, mohawks, shaved designs) not allowed, no ponytails, no facial hair (must be clean shaven), no sideburns (pre-k-6), sideburns may not extend below the bottom of the ear (7-12).
+Tattoos: Not allowed; must be covered Dell serve // stalls and stalls .
+Not allowed

-Ball caps/hats/bandanas, etc.: Not allowed
+Ball caps/hats/bandanas/etc.: Not allowed

-Additional Information for boys:
+Additional Information for gentlemen:

 - Students may wear shirts untucked. - Building temperatures can vary from room to room.
 Students are not allowed to wear winter coats/jackets/non-spiritwear hoodies in classrooms.
 They are encouraged to keep a uniform sweater/sweatshirt/spiritwear hoodie in their locker/elementary classroom to wear on top of their polo should they need it.
-Students may not wear the hood up while inside the building. - Undershirts may be worn under polos for warmth: - o Undershirts must be white or the same solid color as the polo they are under. - Undershirts may be short or long sleeved. - o Remember: a polo is required to be worn under sweaters and sweatshirts. - A boy's t-shirt must not show through darker than the shirt he is wearing. - No oversized or undersized uniform clothing. - If a student is not in uniform, it will be considered an unexcused absence, and he will not be allowed in class until in proper uniform. - PARENTS, PLEASE CLEARLY MARK CLOTHING WITH STUDENT'S NAME.
+Students may not wear the hood up on their spiritwear hoodie while inside the building.

+- Undershirts may be worn under polos for warmth.
+Undershirts may be short or long sleeved. - A gentleman's t-shirt must not show through darker than the shirt he is wearing. - No oversized or undersized uniform clothing. - If a student is not in uniform, he will be considered absent (unexcused absence), and he will not be allowed in class until in proper uniform. - PARENTS, PLEASE CLEARLY MARK CLOTHING WITH STUDENT'S NAME.